 While technological advances have created some great opportunities for people to advance their careers or degrees, to connect with friends and family who live far away, or to launch a business, it doesn’t come without risk.
 Today, what may be considered the most “modern” type of bullying happens via forms of electronic communication, sometimes on social media platforms such as Facebook, Instagram, Snapchat, TikTok, and Twitter.
 This type of abusive conduct is known as cyberbullying.

 If you or someone you know is being bullied, it’s important to report the behavior and seek help.
-If you are in school, talk to a teacher or school counselor.
+If you are in school, talk to a teacher, a school counselor, or other school staff.
 If you are experience bullying at work, report the incident to your supervisor.
 If your supervisor is the one committing the act of bullying, follow your chain of command and talk to the next person in a supervisory position.
 If you’re experiencing cyberbullying, there are various ways you can report it.

-Seeking help from bullying is a sign of strength, not weakness, as some bullies may have you believe.
+Seeking help from bullying behavior is a sign of strength, not weakness, as some bullies may have you believe.
 Taking care of yourself is important and safety is crucial.
-If you are feeling overwhelmed or depressed because of being bullied, talking to a counselor could be a way to learn coping mechanisms and healthy ways to put a stop to being bullied.
+If you are feeling overwhelmed or depressed because of abusive behavior, talking to a counselor could be a way to learn coping mechanisms and healthy ways to put a stop to being bullied.

 If you live in an area where there is a counseling center nearby, making an appointment for a consultation could be the first step to gaining control over the situation.
 Alternatively, if you would like to talk to someone but are not comfortable with meeting someone in person, online counseling could be a great option for you.

 Online counseling is becoming a popular trend in mental healthcare.
-Services, such as those offered by BetterHelp, allow individuals to speak with a licensed, experienced counselor or doctor who is knowledgeable about mental health and wellness.
-These therapists educate clients on ways to address life issues on their own terms, usually from the privacy of their home (or wherever they feel comfortable) and at affordable prices.
+Services, such as those offered by BetterHelp, allow individuals to speak with a licensed, experienced counselor who is knowledgeable about mental health and wellness.
+These therapists educate clients on ways to address life issues on their own terms.

 Below you’ll find some reviews of BetterHelp counselors, from people experiencing similar issues.